 - How do you make a believable world?

-We’ll also go over some useful worldbuilding tips and tools, such as Brandon Sanderson’s worldbuilding method and some other key worldbuilding questions.
-We’ll also go over some worldbuilding books, a template or two, and how to draw and generate a fantasy map—a key component when it comes to building a world.
+We’ll also go over some useful tips and tools, such as Brandon Sanderson’s method and some key worldbuilding questions.
+We’ll also go over some books, a template for building a world, and how to draw and generate a fantasy map—a key component when it comes to building a world.

 It’s a pretty detailed guide, and you can navigate your way through it using the menu below.